supergeniodelmale/film_shot_classifier/README.md

 ###Marek
 - `FilmStatisticEval` – Aggregates classification results across frames
 - `TestDatasetEval` – Compares predictions with ground truth labels

+---
+## Notes
+- Do not make deep copies, since we are aiming to work with video
+- Do not use static varibles inside classes
+- Respect dataflow and do not edit it without telling others

 # 📄 Final Project Report
 *Here is report structure derived from example project in moodle*